What Is Carb Cycling Diet, And How Does It Work?

-2. Choose low-fat milk, cheese, yoghurt and other dairy products.
+2. Choose low-fat milk, cheese, yogurt, and other dairy products.

 4. Eat lots of whole grains.

-5. Limit yourself from refined grains, added sugars and highly processed foods.
+5. Limit yourself to refined grains, added sugars, and highly processed foods.

 Carb cycling is a diet where people move back and forth between high and low carbs for days, weeks, or months.
 It usually depends upon the goal an individual has set for himself.

 This dietary program may benefit short-term health and fitness goals, such as targeted weight loss, improved athletic performance, and increased insulin sensitivity.
 But most importantly, you should do it under the guidance of a professional doctor and dietician.